AlphaBytez/STING-CE-Docs/content/en/docs/features/honey-combs-connector-design.md

 # Honey Combs Connector Design

+> **Implementation Note:** STING-CE provides basic data connector functionality.
+Advanced connector patterns and features described in this guide may require custom development or be available in enterprise editions.

 ## Executive Summary

 This document provides the detailed implementation design for Honey Combs - the data source configuration templates that enable rapid, secure connectivity within STING.
 It covers the technical architecture, UI/UX integration, and implementation roadmap.